What We Do

 • The SAR: Who We Are and What We Do

 • Finding and Proving Your Revolutionary War Ancestor

 • Select Topics on the History of the Revolutionary War in Virginia

 If you are interested in arranging a speaker or presentation, you may contact the Chapter Speaker’s Bureau Chairman for specifics and availability.
 (757) 869-6303

 The National Society of the Sons of the American Revolution was organized on April 30, 1889 — the 100th anniversary of the inauguration of George Washington as our nation’s first President.
 We have used the acronym SAR to identify ourselves for over 100 years.

 The SAR was conceived as a fraternal and civic society composed of lineal descendants of the men who wintered at Valley Forge, signed the Declaration of Independence, fought in the battles of the American Revolution, served in the Continental Congress, or otherwise supported the cause of American Independence.
 The National Society was chartered by an Act of the United States Congress on June 9, 1906.

 1969 – Application of Charter at VASSAR Annual Meeting

 Application for a Williamsburg Chapter charter was made at the Virginia Society of the Sons of the American Revolution Annual meeting on February 22, 1969, in Richmond.
 VA.
 On April 15, 1969 we received our charter having at that time 11 members, 15 applicants processing papers and 23 prospects.
-Out of this small band of men has grown an active and viable 50 year old chapter of today with a membership strength of over 180 members.
+Out of this small band of men has grown an active and viable chapter of today with a membership strength approaching 200 members.